 In addition, because music materials may be downloaded from our sites and may be subsequently distributed to others, claims could be made against us for "pirating" and copyright or trademark infringement.
 Claims could also be made against us if material deemed inappropriate for viewing by children is accessed or accessible through our sites.
-While we intend to carry insurance policies to the limited extent we can afford them, if at all, our insurance may not cover these types of claims or may not be otherwise adequate to cover liability that may be imposed.
+While we intend to carry insurance policies, our insurance may not cover these types of claims or may not be otherwise adequate to cover liability that may be imposed.
 Any partially or completely uninsured claim against us, if successful and of sufficient magnitude, would have a material adverse effect on us.